plexosoft/plexosoft/README.md

 ## What I’m Building

-**Plexosoft** is an attempt to solve a real inefficiency in the digital space:
+**Plexosoft** is there to solve a real inefficiency in the digital space:

 Too many tools.
 Too much noise.